Japanese Culture and Traditions

 Not Eating or Drinking While Walking

 Eating while walking seems normal in many other countries, but it’s considered a social taboo in Japan.
-Not many Japanese people will tell you about it, but they will expect you to know.
+Not many Japanese people will tell you about it, but they expect you to know.

 Pouring Drinks for Colleagues and Business Partners